CKalitin/mcdowell-dataset-analysis/README.md

    git clone https://github.com/CKalitin/mcdowell-dataset-analysis.git
    cd mcdowell-dataset-analysis
    ```
-2. Install in editable mode:
+2. Install in editable mode (remember the dot at the end!!):
    ```bash
    pip install -e .
    ```
+   If using Github desktop, run only this command in the base directory of this repo in the VS Code terminal.

 ### Dependencies
 The package requires: